vtex-apps/product-identifier/docs/README.md

 },
 ```

-The `product-identifier` interface is available is also available within the admin's CMS where you can configure this component to show other identifiers, such as:
+The `product-identifier` interface is also available within the admin's CMS where you can configure this component to show other identifiers, such as:

 - Product Reference
 - Product ID